housam-s/Klipper-Backup-Restore-tool/README.md

 1. Open WinSCP and connect to your printer

    Download the backup.sh file [here](https://github.com/housam-s/Klipper-Backup/blob/main/backup.sh/)
+   You may have to check/change your klipper config path in this file on line 8.
+By default it is /home/pi/klipper_config.
+Newer klipper installations now use /home/pi/printer_data/config

-2. Copy the “backup.sh” file, updated with the correct credentials, into the pi folder. `/home/pi`
+2. Copy the “backup.sh” file into the pi folder. `/home/pi`
 3. Copy the “gcode_shell_command.py”: file into the extras folder. `/klipper/klippy/extras`

    Download link is [here](https://github.com/th33xitus/kiauh/blob/150ef0142fae7b1b0ffc6e27149dba0f3ac86ac7/resources/gcode_shell_command.py/).